January 6, 2015

 ??
 If I am eligible for an exemption or waiver, do I need to pay?
 Eligibility for most waivers is determined by the Admissions and Records Office, and eligibility for most exemptions is determined by the Financial Aid Office.
 Contact those offices to verify your eligibility and have the waiver or exemption applied to your account.
 The exemption or waiver must be applied and any balance not covered by the exemption or waiver must be paid by the applicable payment deadline for course enrollment to be ensured.

 ??I don’t have enough money to pay my entire balance, are there any payment options?
 The college offers an installment plan that allows you to split your payment into three installments.
 Students must be at least 18 years of age to sign the promissory note necessary to initiate an installment plan.
 For more details on the installment plan, please click here.
-The college offers a payment plan for the primary 10 week session.
-If the early payment plan does not meet your needs for courses which begin later in the summer, registration continues throughout the summer, then consider staggered registration based on the course start date.
-Register for one course and pay for it to hold your seat in that course; and then when your budget allows, register for an additional course with a later start date and pay for it at that time.
+For the summer term, Collin offers a payment plan designed to assist with the primary 10 week session.
+If the early payment plan does not meet your needs for courses which begin later in the summer, then students may consider staggered registration based on the course start date.
+Register for one course and pay for it to hold a seat in that course; and then when your budget allows, register for an additional course with a later start date and pay for it at that time.

 ??
 Do you accept American Express?
 American Express is not accepted at Collin College.
 Please click here for detailed information on payment options and requirements.